18th annual Pacific University Undergraduate Philosophy Conference

 FOOD: If you have any special dietary restrictions, please let me know.
 We always provide meat, vegetarian, and vegan meals.
 Remember that we will provide the Friday banquet (which starts at 6:00pm) plus Saturday breakfast (from 7:00-8:00am) and lunch (from 1:00-2:00pm).
 The actual paper sessions will run on Saturday from 8:00-1:00 and then from 2:15-6:45.

 LOGDING: You can find local hotel information at this web site: http://www.pacificu.edu/as/philosophy/conference/lodging.cfm There are four local hotels, all within about 1/2 mile of each other and all about a mile or so from our campus.
 If you stay at one of these hotels, we will provide shuttle service to and from our campus on Friday evening and also select times during Saturday.
 In addition, there is a public bus that runs right by each of the hotels and can take you to our campus.
-So, getting back and forth from hotels won't be a problem.
+So, getting back and forth from hotels should not be a problem.

 TRAVEL: For those who are driving to the conference, you can find driving directions at this web site:

 http://www.pacificu.edu/about/location/location.cfm (By the way, you can find a campus map at: http://www.pacificu.edu/about/location) For those who are flying, you will need to fly into Portland International Airport (PDX).
 Pacific University is in Forest Grove, which is about 25 miles west of Portland.
 There are three ways to get from the airport to Forest Grove.
 (1) Cab.
 This is the most expensive, but it is the quickest and most direct.
 Expect to pay up to $100 and expect the time to be about 45-60 minutes.
 I strongly recommend AGAINST taking a cab because the Portland cab drivers don't know how to get out to Forest Grove very well.
 As a result, you end up paying for them to get lost!
 However, it is a last resort.
 (2) Shuttle to Forest Grove.
 You can call PacifiCab (phone: 503 649 6860), White Van Shuttle (phone: 503 774 9755) or Airport Shuttle Service (phone: 503 452 0687) directly.
-PacifiCab is the best choice.
-They charge around $50 and you will need to make a reservation with them at least 24 hours prior to arriving, but the cost goes down per person if there are multiple passengers.
+For any of them you will need to make a reservation at least 24 hours prior to arriving, but the cost goes down per person if there are multiple passengers.
 So be sure to call them ahead of time and they will try to arrange a convenient time to take several people together.
 (3) Public transportation.
 This is by far the cheapest, but it also takes the most time.
 To get to Forest Grove from the airport, you will first take a light rail train, called MAX.
 You can catch the MAX train at the airport.
 It only costs around $3 to get from the airport all the way to Forest Grove (so, as you can see, it is much cheaper than a cab or a shuttle).
 The MAX train at the airport is on the Red Line.
 You will take this train all the way to its last stop, which is called Beaverton Transit Center.
 There it connects with a Blue Line train.
 So, you will get off the Red Line train at Beaverton Transit Center and at that same station board the Blue Line train to Hillsboro.
 (If it isn't clear to you while on the train, just ask anyone.
 Portlanders are quite friendly.)
 Keep your original ticket (which you will have purchased at the airport when you first got on the Red Line MAX train).
 This ticket will serve as your ticket on the Blue Line train, as well.
 Take the Blue Line MAX train that goes west, to Hillsboro.
 (There is also a Blue Line train that goes east, to Gresham; you don't want that one.)
 Take the Blue Line MAX all the way to the second to last stop, which is called Hillsboro Central.
 Get off there and keep your train ticket, because it will now serve as a bus ticket to Forest Grove.
 (Hillsboro is about six miles east of Forest Grove.)
 At the Hillsboro Central Station, pick up what is called the Tri-Met bus #57, which goes to Forest Grove.
 Be sure to get the #57 going to Forest Grove, because there is also a #57 that goes to Beaverton.
 Again, your train ticket serves as your bus ticket, so just give that to the bus driver.
 The bus will go past all of the local hotels as well as take you right to our campus.
 When you board the bus, you might want to mention that you are going to a particular hotel in Forest Grove.
 The bus driver will let you know which stop you will want.
 (Even the bus drivers are pretty friendly out here!).
 So, the train/bus is cheap, but it also takes quite a while, more than two hours.
 But it's a nice way to see Portland and the local area.
 Once you are at your hotel, you can call my office phone if you have any questions (503 352 2150).
 On Friday, April 16, we will have a shuttle from our campus swing by the local hotels around 4:30, so you should be hanging around the lobby then.
 If you get in quite a bit earlier than that, you can catch the Tri-Met bus from your hotel to our campus every 15-20 minutes.
 Just tell the driver you would like to get off at the stop on College Way.
 The church where the banquet is being held is on College Way, about one block north of that stop.